NicolaeJinga/Snake/README.md

 # Snake (May 2015)

-Classic Snake Game developed in C++ with SFML
+Classic Snake Game developed in C++ with SFML.
+Rebuilt in August 2019 with SFML 2.5.1.

 ## Project Description